 - What sector is it mainly aimed at?

 - Do you want to address your audience formally or informally?

 While you want to get the answers to these (and many other questions) in the style guide before you start, there will inevitably be situations that weren’t addressed, or where the answer evolves.
 But this is a living document.
 If something changes, the person in charge must add the changes and inform the team working on the project so that everyone is on the same page.
 Have a change log so everyone can see who changed what and when.

-It is important to understand that a translation style guide is a fundamental tool to optimize the performance of global content, improve translation, localization, and speed up the entire process.
+It is important to understand that a translation style guide is a fundamental tool to optimizing the performance of global content, improve translation, localization, and speeding up what can be an time consuming process.